bahagh/MiniProjetBooks/README.md

 ## 3/ Executing Tests:
 - Go to the solution explorer bar right-click on the Tests project under the solution (WebApplication2/Tests)
 - Click on Execute tests
-- Go to View > Tests Explorer to view their status or behaviour
+- Go to View > Tests Explorer to view their status or behaviourr